equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 ![](https://raw.githubusercontent.com/equivalent/equivalent.github.io/master/assets/2018/2018-12-aws-sinatra-lambda.jpg)

-That means if this Sinatra app needs to receive 1000 requests, it will spin up 1000 AWS Lambda Functions.
+That means if this Sinatra app needs to receive 50 requests, it will spin up 50 AWS Lambda Functions.

+If there are 1000 requests concurrently, AWS will try to run 1000 invocations for the same Lambda function.
+However, if it's 1000 requests/second, and each request only needs 200 ms to process, there could only be 200 concurrent invocations at any point of time.
+[Reference](https://docs.aws.amazon.com/lambda/latest/dg/scaling.html)

+> Thank you [Xiang Shen](https://github.com/aws-samples/serverless-sinatra-sample/pull/6#issuecomment-446622387) for pointing this out.

 ### Use case